In this section

 What is spinal muscular atrophy (SMA)?

-Spinal muscular atrophy is a degenerative problem that affects the spinal cord and nerves, resulting in muscle wasting and weakness.
+Spinal muscular atrophy (SMA) is a degenerative problem that affects the nerves that control voluntary muscle movement.

 What causes spinal muscular atrophy?